Bulk box

+Bulk boxes can be designed to hold many different types of items such as plastic pellets, watermelons, electronic components, and even liquids; some bulk boxes are stackable.

 In the U.S. and Canada, the term gaylord is sometimes used for triplewall corrugated pallet boxes; this is due to the first bulk bins being manufactured by the original Gaylord Container Company of St. Louis, which was acquired by Crown Zellerbach of San Francisco in 1955.

 Construction

 Bulk boxes are often made of corrugated fiberboard, either doublewall or triplewall.
 Many corrugated bulk boxes have covers.
 The main body of some is similar to a half slotted container with flaps on the bottom; others have a separate base (similar to the cover) and a sleeve for side walls.
 Additional corrugated liners and box reinforcement are sometimes used to control bulging.